7 Ways To Prevent Prostate Cancer

 For those who relish a big juicy steak, some bad news.
 That weekly side of meat links to prostate enlargement as well as an increased risk of prostate cancer.
 Several studies have been conducted on red meat’s effect on prostate cancer.

-A 2009 study found that the consumption of red and processed meats led to an increase in the development of prostate cancer.
+A 2009 study suggested a potential link between the consumption of red and processed meats and an increased risk of developing prostate cancer, but this relationship requires further research for a comprehensive understanding.
 In addition to this, red meat eaters had a 30% higher risk of developing advanced prostate cancer.

 Those who liked a well-done burger?
 They were twice as likely to develop aggressive prostate cancer than non-red meat eaters.